A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Introduction

-Unlike continuous finite element approximations of the state variables, alternative discretization techniques, such as the mixed finite element method \cite{WGong_NYan_2011b} and the hybridizable discontinuous Galerkin (HDG) \cite{WWHu_JGShen_JRSingler_YWZhang_XBZheng_2020} method, have been employed to overcome the challenges arising from the variational formulation of continuous finite element methods.
-In \cite{WGong_NYan_2011b}, the error estimates of order $h^{1-1/s}$ with $s \geq 2$ were established polygonal domains and of order $h|\ln h|$ for smooth domains, where the classical $RT_0$ mixed finite element method was used for the approximation.
-In \cite{WWHu_JGShen_JRSingler_YWZhang_XBZheng_2020} a HDG method with discrete fluxes in $P_k$ and potentials in $P_{k+1}$ for $k\ge 0$ was applied.
-Error estimates of order $h^s$ for $s < \min(3/2, \pi/\theta -1/2)$ for $k\ge 1$, and of order $h^{1/2}$ in the case $k=0$ were reported.
+Unlike continuous finite element approximations of the state variables, alternative discretization techniques, such as the mixed finite element method \cite{WGong_NYan_2011b} and the hybridizable discontinuous Galerkin (HDG) method \cite{WWHu_JGShen_JRSingler_YWZhang_XBZheng_2020}, have been employed to overcome the challenges arising from the variational formulation of continuous finite element methods.
+In \cite{WGong_NYan_2011b}, error estimates of order $h^{1-1/s}$ with $s \geq 2$ were established for polygonal domains and of order $h|\ln h|$ for smooth domains, where the classical $RT_0$ mixed finite element method was used for the approximation.
+In \cite{WWHu_JGShen_JRSingler_YWZhang_XBZheng_2020}, an HDG method with discrete fluxes in $P_k$ and potentials in $P_{k+1}$ for $k\ge 0$ was applied.
+Error estimates of order $h^s$ for $s < \min(3/2, \pi/\theta -1/2)$ for $k\ge 1$, and of order $h^{1/2}$ in the case $k=0$, were reported. \x{Here and throughout the paper, $k$ denotes the polynomial degree of the finite element space.}